Enrollment of Students

 Among the documents that a school district or charter school may request, but not require as a condition of enrollment, are:

 - Individualized Education Program and other special education records;

 - documentation from other sources (Registration form, Student Education Records, Disciplinary Records).

 Some school districts and charter schools have registration forms which they ask families to complete when enrolling a child.
 These registration forms for student enrollment may include the following: name, address, telephone number, name of parent(s) or guardian(s) or resident adult(s) with whom the student is living, emergency contact information, former school information, and other locally required information.
 Whether to use such a form is within the discretion of each school district or charter school but failure to complete the form cannot be made a condition of the student's enrollment.

 Documentation required from other sources

-A school district or charter school also is entitled by law to receive information on an enrolling student from the previous school, whether public, charter, nonpublic or private, which the student attended.
-However, the provision of this information rests with the educational entity and not the family, and so, the receiving school district may not require this information as a precondition to enrollment and may not delay a student’s admission for lack of this information.
+A school district or charter school is entitled by law to receive information on an enrolling student from the previous school, whether public, charter, nonpublic or private, which the student attended.
+However, the provision of this information rests with the educational entity and not the family.
+The receiving school district may not require this information as a precondition to enrollment and may not delay a student's admission for lack of this information.